HGWave/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: hello
     text: >
-      Please note that this page is under development.
-There may be errors in functionality, so kindly take it into consideration.
+      This product is in development.
+Please note that there is no sales schedule.
     actions: []
     media:
       url: /images/IMG_0693.jpeg